Anomalies

 When you select Previous Anomalies, it shows all resolved anomalies from the past year.

-You can drill into details about previous anomalies to see what happened.
+Select an anomaly card to drill into details about previous anomalies to see what happened.

 For previous anomalies, you do not have any edit access.
 You cannot change the assignee or modify the name of the anomaly.